tinkhamgreg/fproject/README.md

 Staging: 3.0.5

 We will then add our new files, commit the changes, tag the commit, and push the tags up to do our last docker cloud test, pull request test, and merge the two branches.
 Then, we can log back into the AWS instance and deploy our updated webservers.
 After updating these webservers in production we will see our last staging image and in production we will see our latest revision.
+We now have an environment in which we can continually develop and deploy our webservers.